An average dog sleeps between 12hrs to 18hrs a day. Unlike humans, dog sleeping positions are spread out over the day.

 This is where the dog sleeps in a back to back position next to its owner or next to another dog.

-It is a common sleeping position among wild dogs and symbolizes a special attachment to the owner or other dogs.
+It is a common sleeping pattern among wild dogs and symbolizes a special attachment to the owner or other dogs.
 It is also used to generate and conserve body heat in case of cold temperatures.

 The head held high position